giuliacmartins/portfolio/README.md

 # Portfolio

 Welcome to my portfolio page!
-I provided a zip file containing files to a template website that I used to create my portfolio.
-Once downloaded, just click on the index file to see the website in action!
+The code about is from my website http://giuliamartins.com/ -> if there are any issues viewing the site, I have the link for the GitHub version.

 The projects presented go towards different repositories of mine :)